Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/cmfcribbonfontcombobox-class.md

 ### <a name="return-value"></a>Návratová hodnota

-Rozteč a rodiny (viz LOGFONT v dokumentaci Windows SDK).
+Rozteč a rodina (viz LOGFONT v dokumentaci k Windows SDK).

 ### <a name="remarks"></a>Poznámky